 Its initial gas reserves amount to 4.9 trillion cubic meters.

 Bovanenkovskoye’s design gas production capacity is 115 billion cubic meters per year.
-In future, gas extraction is expected to reach 140 billion cubic meters per year through the development of Neocomian-Jurassic deposits.

 The primary development target at Bovanenkovskoye is the field’s Cenomanian-Aptian deposits.